Protecting a Private Art Collection in Central London

 A client – who must remain anonymous – owns a London townhouse with a number of valuable paintings and sculptures.
 Some are extremely valuable and very rare.
 They could not be replaced if stolen.
 Their insurer insisted on having an extra level of object-focused security, as art in private residences is the most vulnerable, and is most commonly stolen.

 The client requires a means of easily monitoring the collection without wires, PCs and false alarms.
-The system had to guarantee the security of artworks while easily co-existing with children and occasional entertaining:
+The system had to guarantee art protection while easily co-existing with children and occasional entertaining:

 - 40 key paintings and sculptures must be monitored.